cspablocortez/BetWise/README.md

 ## Devlog

 (11/20/24 - 16:37) We refactored the states data selection method by creating a JSON file to improve searchability.
-This is to help practice AJAX requests.